-There are various components and parts of a heating and cooling system that work together to make sure you achieve temperature comfort in your home.
+There are various components and parts of a heating and cooling system that work together to make sure you achieve optimum comfort in your home.
 Starting from the thermostat, heat exchanger, blowers, to the overall ductwork; the list of your furnace’s parts is endless.
 This article provides details on how to install return air duct in wall.

 During the cooling and heating of your house, you’ll realize that your system’s ductwork plays a very key role in maintaining desired temperatures in your house.
 A furnace contains air supply ducts and returns air ducts that are responsible for circulating air into the heating system and out all over your rooms.
 A missing return or supply air duct on your system will introduce cold spots in some of your rooms due to improper heating.
 Therefore, we should be keen when installing your return ducts to ensure they are perfectly installed.
 Now, let’s find out how to install return air duct in wall.